Operations of KFC by country: Finland

 KFC originally planned on opening up to 50 franchise restaurants in Finland in 2019.
 In 2021 it became official that KFC will open its first restaurants in Finland 2021 despite COVID-19.
 The CEO of KFC Finland CEO will be Janne Einola.
 The restaurants will be operated by Apollo Group, which already operates the KFC restaurants in Baltic states.

 On 11 November 2021, Finland's first KFC restaurant was finally opened at the Itis shopping center in Itäkeskus, Helsinki.
 A few days before the opening day, a tent had appeared in front of the restaurant, where a man who had kept his identity secret for a few days had stayed, and who on the opening day revealed himself to the public as a vegan activist defending animal rights.
 After trying to give his speech to those present, the security company carried him away.
 In an interview before the opening and the revelation of the animal rights campaign, the man gave a statement "Kanoista tykkään.
 Kuka muu olisi niin hullu, että olisi täällä näin pitkään?" ("I like chickens.
 Who else would be crazy enough to be here for so long?").
-On November 18, it was reported that there would be about two hour-long queues at Itis’s KFC restaurant even a week after the opening, which would extend as far as the entrance to the mall.
+On November 18, it was reported that there would be about two hour-long queues at Itis' KFC restaurant even a week after the opening, which would extend as far as the entrance to the mall.

 KFC is planning on opening three more restaurants in Finland, two in Espoo (in the Sello and Iso Omena shopping centres) and one in central Turku.